 Article by John Tribbia

-Every AI company tells the same story: we made our model smarter, so people used it more.
+Every AI company tells the same story: better models, more engagement.
 It sounds obvious.
-But when you try to prove it with data, it falls apart almost immediately.
+But when you try to prove it with data, it falls apart fast.

 Here’s the problem.
 When a company rolls out a new AI model, everything else changes too.
 There’s a press cycle.
 New features ship alongside it.
 Marketing ramps up.
 Maybe it’s the start of a new quarter and everyone’s trying to hit goals.
 Engagement goes up, sure, but claiming the model caused that is like saying your umbrella made it rain.